mariohernandez/mariohernandezio/src/blog/ai-nosmart.md

 * As any typical card, I needed a title, image, label, and a link/cta field.
 * The link needed a label (i.e. "Read the full article"), url, and an icon (svg).

-AI built the component for me using SDC's conventions along with my custom Storybook's workflow and it worked as expected in Drupal and Storybook, but since this was one of the first components I was building in this new project, I decided that for the link's icon, I wanted to extract the inline SVG from the `link.twig` template and instead create an `<svg>...</svg>` asset out of it so I could re-use it in other components.
+AI built the component for me using [Single Directory Component (SDC)](https://www.drupal.org/project/sdc){target="_blank" rel="noopener noreferrer"} conventions along with my custom Storybook's workflow and it worked as expected in Drupal and Storybook, but since this was one of the first components I was building in this new project, I decided that for the link's icon, I wanted to extract the inline SVG from the `link.twig` template and instead create an `<svg>...</svg>` asset out of it so I could re-use it in other components.

 Originally, AI had opted to use Twig's `source()` function which is a valid and proper approach for inlining SVGs into components or Twig templates, however, I like to use `{% raw %}{% include %}{% endraw %}` as it provides better cache management especially if I plan to use many icons on my site.